xiangjiph/xiangjiph.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a Ph.D. candidate in Biological Physics supervised by [Professor David Kleinfeld](https://physics.ucsd.edu/Directory/Person/90) at University of California San Diego (UCSD).
-I am combining experimental, theoretical and computational approaches to understand brain vascular network strucutre and its roles in maintaining homeostasis and regulating blood flow.
+I am combining experimental, theoretical and computational approaches to understand brain vascular network strucutre, and its roles in maintaining homeostasis and regulating blood flow.
 Specifically, I am working on the following directions:

-- Developing techniques for large-scale, high-resoluiton imaging of heterogeneous biological tissue
+- Developing techniques for large-scale, high-resoluiton 3D imaging of heterogeneous biological tissue
-- Developing computational pipelines to construct whole mouse brian vascular connectome
+- Developing computational pipelines to construct the spatial graph representation (vascular connectome) of the entire vasuclar network in mouse brain
 - Applying theoretical analysis and computational modeling to quantitatively understand the physiological significances of the network structure

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.